fatmaSsm/Sakura-Calendar/README.md

 ## Privacy

+Sakura Calendar stores your calendar data locally in your browser using `localStorage`.

-Sakura Calendar is local-first.
-Notes, plans, marks, drawings, stickers, settings, and other calendar data are stored in your browser using `localStorage`.
+Each visitor has their own private calendar data.
+Notes, plans, drawings, markers, stickers, and settings are not shared with other users and are not stored in the GitHub repository.

-The repository contains no personal calendar data.
 Sakura Calendar does not send your calendar data to a server.

 For important plans, use **Settings → Export backup** occasionally.
-Clearing browser site data can remove local storage.
+Clearing browser site data may remove your locally stored calendar data.

 ## Getting Started